 Before anything, try to pre-treat the garment with OxiClean.
 Do Not Rub the pre-treat in.
 Rubbing it will actually spread the stain and rub it deeper into the fibers of the fabric making it harder to get out.

 Next, finish the pre-treating process by soaking the garment in a warm OxiClean bath overnight.
 The OxiClean has enzymes in it that will actually break down the stain.

 Throw it in the wash and add an extra rinse cycle if you can.

 Make sure to check it before drying it!!
-When you pull it out of the washer, make sure to give it a good once over to make sure the stain is out before drying.
-Once you dry it, the stain is set.
+When you pull it out of the washer, make sure to give it a good once over.
+Make sure the stain is out before drying.
+Because, once you dry it, the stain is set.
 If you still see the stain after the wash, start again by pretreating it with the OxiClean Booster, but again, don’t delay on this or it will dry waiting in your hamper and the stain will be set.
 If needed at this point you can add Clorox II as a brightener go finish removing the stain.

 So, let the kids be kids.
 Let them roll down the grassy hill until their dizzy and let them dive for a frisbee in the backyard.
 No stress anymore over this, and if you don’t want to full with it, bring it over and let us get the Spot out!